herlanijunior/sample-java-spring-genericdao/README.md

 # sample-java-spring-genericdao
-A project sample using Spring 4.1 MVC, Core, Security, Generic DAO over Hibernate 4.
+This a sample sample using Spring 4.1 MVC, Core, Security, Generic DAO over Hibernate 4.
+The objective is to show a secured MVC application using Spring integrated with Hibernate and abstracting the DAO layer with Generic DAO framework.

 Tips before running: